 An important initiative, a promise kept

-Middlesex Hospital is proud to share this important information.
+Middlesex Health is proud to share this important information.
 Our Community Benefit Program is an extremely important initiative, as it is so closely relates to the health system’s primary mission: to improve the health and well being of people throughout the community.

 What is Community Benefit?